rwxrob/bonzai/README.md

   shortcut aliases when completion is not available (h|help, for example).

-* **Bonzai commands may default to `shell.Cmd` or `help.Cmd`** These provide help information and optional interactive assistance including tab completion in runtime environments that do not have `complete -C foo foo` enabled.
+* **Bonzai commands may default to `shell.Cmd` or `help.Cmd`**

+  These provide help information and optional interactive assistance including tab completion in runtime environments that do not have `complete -C foo foo` enabled.

+  *shell.Cmd is still under development and likely will be for a while*

-* **One major use case is to replace shell scripts in "dot files" collections.** By creating a `cmd` subdirectory of a dot files repo a multi-call Bonzai command named `cmd` can be easily maintained and added to just as quickly as any shell script.
+* **One major use case is to replace shell scripts in "dot files" collections.**

+  By creating a `cmd` subdirectory of a dot files repo a multi-call Bonzai command named `cmd` can be easily maintained and added to just as quickly as any shell script.
 This has the added bonus of allowing others to quickly add one of your little commands with just a simple import (for example, `import github.com/rwxrob/dot/cmd` and then `cmd.Isosec`) from their own `cmd` monoliths.
 This also enables the fastest possible prototyping of code that would otherwise require significant, problematic mocks.
 Developers can work out the details of a thing just as fast as with shell scripting --- but with the power of all the Go standard library --- and then factor out their favorites as they grow into their own Bonzai command repos.
 This approach keeps "Go on the brain" (instead of having to port a bunch of bash later) and promotes the massive benefits of rapid applications development the fullest extent.

-* **Use either `foo.Cmd` or `cmd.Foo` convention.** People may decide to put all their Bonzai commands into a single `cmd` package or to put each command into its own package.
+* **Use either `foo.Cmd` or `cmd.Foo` convention.**

+  People may decide to put all their Bonzai commands into a single `cmd` package or to put each command into its own package.
 Both are perfectly acceptable and allow the developer making the import to alias the packages as needed using Go's excellent package import design.

 ## Style Guidelines